C10225v4 Bachelor of MidwiferyAward(s): Bachelor of Midwifery (BMid)

 Current school leaver applicants are assessed solely on ATAR.

 Entry to the course is competitive.
-Applicants who are over 20 and do not have competitive recognised academic qualifications are encouraged to sit a Special Tertiary Admissions Test or complete a TAFE certificate IV qualification or higher.
+Applicants who are over 20 and do not have competitive recognised academic qualifications are encouraged to complete a TAFE diploma qualification or higher or sit a Special Tertiary Admissions Test.

 The English proficiency requirement for local applicants with international qualifications is: Academic IELTS: 7.0 overall with a minimum score of 7.0 in each subset; or TOEFL: internet based: 94 overall, reading 24, listening 24, speaking 23, writing 27; or PTE: 65-72 overall with a minimum score of 65 in each subset; or OET: minimum score of B in each of the 4 components (listening, reading, writing and speaking).